MatthijsKamstra/cybermonk/README.md

 ## How to use

 Open terminal
-drag `CyberMonk` into your terminal
+drag `cybermonk` into your terminal and press enter.

 ```
 CyberMonk 0.4.0